Ross Kananga: Early life

 Kananga oversaw daily shows where locals and tourists would watch him play with the leopards and lions and wrestle the crocodiles and alligators.

 Live and Let Die

-In 1972, whilst searching for a suitable location for the James Bond movie Live and Let Die, location scouts were intrigued by a sign which read, "Trespassers Will Be Eaten".
-After meeting with Kananga they were convinced the Swamp Safari should be used as part of the fictional San Monique.
-The charismatic Kananga inspired screenplay writer Tom Mankiewicz to name the film's villain Dr. Kananga.
-In the movie he is played by Yaphet Kotto.
+In 1972, whilst searching for a suitable location for the James Bond film Live and Let Die, location scouts were intrigued by a sign which read, "Trespassers Will Be Eaten".
+After meeting with Kananga, they were convinced the Swamp Safari should be used as part of the fictional San Monique.
+The charismatic Kananga inspired screenplay writer Tom Mankiewicz to name the film's main Bond villain, Dr. Kananga.
+In the film, he is played by Yaphet Kotto.

 Kananga suggested the stunt of Bond (played by Roger Moore) jumping on crocodiles, and was enlisted by the producers to perform it.
 The scene required five takes to complete, including one in which the last crocodile snapped at Kananga's heel, tearing his trousers and causing him a number of injuries.
 One required 193 stitches.
 Kananga was paid $60,000 for his contribution.

-During one scene of the movie Lucky Number Slevin the character named Kananga in Live and Let Die is mentioned.